 Staff provides access to resources, such as where to purchase seeds, tools, and other supplies and where to sell your produce.
 Assistance will be provided in making business goals and how to keep farm records.
 Staff will also schedule regular visits to your field to answer your questions, provide helpful information and make sure you are on track with your goals.
 Help is also available in marketing, making connections to other organic farming organizations, and applying for financial assistance for new farmer endeavors.

-Big River Farms focuses its land-based training program on immigrant and minority farmers, a population that generally has difficulty accessing the resources needed to establish a successful farm business.
+Big River Farms focuses its land-based training program on farmers who have historically been underrepresented in farm ownership—including BIPOC, women, and New American farmers.
 However, both winter classes and in-field trainings are open to the public, space permitting.

 The Full Land-Based training program includes all classes and individual consultation, land use, and infrastructure use.